Pavaninagadivya/AI_Movie_Recommendation_System/README.md

 - Genre-Based Filtering
 - Mood-Based Recommendation
 - Age-Based Recommendation
+- AI Similarity Score
 - IMDb Rating Display
 - Release Year Display
 - Interactive Streamlit User Interface
+- Fallback Recommendations

+---

+## 🧠 Recommendation Technique

+The system uses **Content-Based Filtering** to recommend similar movies.

+Movie information such as:

+- Movie Overview
+- Genres
+- Keywords
+- Cast
+- Director

+is combined to create movie tags.

+The tags are processed using:

+- Porter Stemmer
+- CountVectorizer
+- Cosine Similarity

+The system also uses the user's **age and current mood** to select a suitable movie genre.

 ---